Account Based Marketing Funnels: The Fatal Flaw and How You Can Fix It

-You can get away from the common situation where deals get all the way through your pipeline without having the appropriate people involved on the buying side.
+You can get away from the common situation where deals get all the way through your pipeline without having the appropriate people involved in the buying side.

-You can also use that data captured historically to impress on your sales team the importance of engaging all decision makers on a deal at your next QBR.
+You can also use that data captured historically to impress on your sales team the importance of engaging all decision makers on a deal at your next QBR (Quarterly Business Review).

 Food for thought: Selling Groups

-While buying groups and the concept of having multiple stakeholders on the buyer’s side are not a completely new topic, many organizations lose sight of what effort and engagement is required on their side to close a deal.
+While buying groups and the concept of having multiple stakeholders on the buyer’s side is not a completely new topic, many organizations lose sight of what effort and engagement are required on their side to close a deal.